Kinism

-Kinism is the belief that the divinely ordained social order is tribal and familial as opposed to imperial and propositional.
+Kinism is the belief that Christians have a duty to prefer the members of one's family – and by extension, one's ethnic group – and should preserve racial differences in "racially homogeneous families, congregations, and in distinctive social and perhaps even national spheres."
 The term is often used to refer to a "movement of anti-immigrant, 'Southern heritage' separatists who splintered off from Christian Reconstructionism to advocate that God's intended order is 'loving one's own kind' by separating people along 'tribal and ethnic' lines to live in large, extended-family groups."

 History and ideology

 The Kinist ideology emerged in either the 1990s or the early 2000s.

 Some kinists were associated with the Neo-Confederate League of the South; one of its members stated that "The non-white immigration invasion is the 'Final Solution' to the 'white' problem of the South, White race genocide.
 We believe the Kinism statement proposes a biblical solution for all races.
 If whites die out, the South will no longer exist."

-Doctrinal Beliefs
+Doctrinal beliefs

 Kinists claim that the Bible prohibits racial integration.
 The Anti-Defamation League notes that "Despite having an explicit, racially centric set of beliefs, Kinists often deny the claim that they are racists."
 The movement is loosely organized and as a result, it does not have a single leader; as of 2003, there were various kinist activists in the United States, many of them had an Internet presence which consisted of websites and blogs.

 Kinists are different from adherents of other white nationalist religions, such as Christian Identity, Wotansvolk and Creativity: "What sets Kinists apart from many other white supremacist groups is their adherence to a biblical form of Christianity whose core belief is universal salvation through Jesus.
 Many other white supremacist groups completely reject Christianity or, when they do practice Christianity, they adhere to a form of the religion which only recognizes whites as capable of receiving salvation."